gem5/website/_pages/documentation/learning_gem5/part2/part2_1_helloobject.md

 parameters.
 This allows you to create complex system hierarchies, like real machines.

-In this chapter, we will walk through creating a simple "HelloWorld" SimObject.
+In this chapter, we will walk through creating a simple "SimpleObject" SimObject.
 The goal is to introduce you to how SimObjects are created and the required boilerplate code for all SimObjects.
 We will also create a simple `Python` configuration script which instantiates our